Links to websites and articles pertaining to Seed Collecting & Cleaning, Identification, and Germination, that members may find useful.

 The Royal Horticultural Society published a pdf guide for their membership "HARVESTED SEED GERMINATION REQUIREMENTS" that is available online https://www.rhs.org.uk/membership/PDFs/rhs-seed-germination-requirements...

-Kristl Walek's Garden's North website has some great articles in her Germination Corner section: http://www.gardensnorth.com/About.Germination.asp#germination
+Kristl Walek's Garden's North website had some great articles in her Germination Corner section.
+You can view an archived version using Wayback Machine here: http://web.archive.org/web/20180213081641/http://www.gardensnorth.com/About.Germination.asp

 *Try Google translate https://translate.google.com/?hl=en to translate pages that are not in English (or your native language) - just be aware it may also "translate" the botanical names.